ddev/ddev/docs/content/users/usage/troubleshooting.md

 ## General Troubleshooting Strategies

 * Start by running [`ddev poweroff`](commands.md#poweroff) to make sure all containers can start fresh.
-* Temporarily disable firewalls, VPNs, network proxies, and virus checkers while you’re troubleshooting.
+* Temporarily disable firewalls, VPNs, tunnels, network proxies, and virus checkers while you’re troubleshooting.
 * Temporarily disable any proxies you’ve established in Docker’s settings.
 * Use [`ddev debug dockercheck`](commands.md#debug-dockercheck) and [`ddev debug test`](commands.md#debug-test) to help sort out Docker problems.
 * On macOS, check to make sure Docker Desktop or Colima are not out of disk space.
 In *Settings* (or *Preferences*) → *Resources* → *Disk image size* there should be ample space left; try not to let usage exceed 80% because the reported number can be unreliable.
 If it says zero used, something is wrong.